schuam/ansible_role_system_config/README.md

 The following variables can be found in vars/main.yml:

 - monitor_hotplug_dirs: List of directories under /etc/ that are needed.
-- monitor_hotplug_files List of files for my monitor hotplug configuration.
+- monitor_hotplug_files: List of files for my monitor hotplug configuration.
+- x11_dirs: List of X11 directories that are needed under /etc/.
+- x11_files: List of files for my X11 configuration.
 - ruby_gem_files: List of files for ruby gem configuration.
 - locale_files: List of files for the locale configuration.
 - vconsole_files: List of files for the vconsole configuration.